 Extrapolating into the future, newer face masks may be coated with metal-based nanoparticles, common household chemicals and organic compounds that have biocidal properties.
 Other materials, such as graphene-based composites with superhydrophobicity and potential for recycling, are also currently being evaluated.

-It may sound trivial at first, but an excellent feature for newer masks would be that of transparency—transparent masks would benefit hearing-impaired individuals who rely on lip-reading for communication, those in the service industry as well as facial recognition software.
+It may be a lower priority at first, but an excellent feature for newer masks would be that of transparency—transparent masks would benefit hearing-impaired individuals who rely on lip-reading for communication, those in the service industry as well as facial recognition software.

 “In addition to their key function of filtering viral particles, masks that incorporate multiple functionalities and new materials into their design open up incredible opportunities for us,” Loh shared.